Avoid Added Sugar

 - Hang tight–you’re probably going to crave sugar for the first few days.
 But once you get through that first stretch, it WILL get easier.

-- Eat protein and healthy fats which help keep you full and regulate blood sugar levels; beans, nuts, soy products, eggs, hummus, lentils, yogurt, cheese, fish and avocado are all great sources.
+- Eat protein and healthy fats to keep you full and regulate blood sugar levels.
+Good sources are beans, nuts, soy products, eggs, hummus, lentils, yogurt, cheese, fish and avocado.

-- If you think you might cry without a quick sugar fix, grab a piece of fruit or a date to satisfy your craving.
+- Grab a piece of fruit or a date to satisfy your craving.

 - Clean out your pantry.
-If you’re craving sugar and a bag of cookies is staring you in the face, you’re much more likely to slip.
+If you’re craving sugar and a bag of cookies or candy bars is staring you in the face, you’re much more likely to slip.

 - Replace sugary snacks in your pantry with nuts, popcorn, nut butter (with no added sugar) and brown rice cakes.